puppetlabs/puppet-docs/source/learning/definedtypes.markdown

 ### Resource References and Namespaced Types

-You might have already noticed this above, but: when you make a resource reference to an instance of a defined type, you have to **capitalize every namespace segment** in the type's name.
+You might have already noticed this above, but: when you make a [resource reference](/puppet/latest/reference/lang_datatypes.html#resource-references) to an instance of a defined type, you have to **capitalize every [namespace segment](/puppet/latest/reference/lang_namespaces.html)** in the type's name.
 That means an instance of the `foo::bar::baz` type would be referenced like `Foo::Bar::Baz['mybaz']`.

 An Example: Apache Vhosts
 -----

 Not that my .plan macro wasn't pretty great, but let's be serious for a minute.
 Remember your [Apache module](./modules1.html#exercises) from a few chapters back?
 Let's extend it so we can easily declare vhosts.
-(Big thanks to the ops team here at Puppet Labs, from whom I borrowed this code.)
+This example code is borrowed from [the puppetlabs-apache module](https://github.com/puppetlabs/puppetlabs-apache).

 {% highlight ruby %}
     # Definition: apache::vhost